r-ym/r-ym.github.io/_books/the_evolution_of_god.md

 ---
-"\uFEFFauthors": Rob Wright
+author: Rob Wright
 title: The Evolution Of God
-layout: post
+layout: book
 ---